Read more about the Center’s employees and student leaders:

 Prior to Ashley’s start at the UCLA Volunteer Center, she served as the Program Coordinator for Alumni Affairs Diversity Programs where she oversaw the planning and execution of the recent TEDxUCLA Women’s Conference as well as providing support for several identity based alumni groups.
 Ashley holds an M.A. in Organizational Management at Antioch University and a B.S. in Marketing and Management from Tulane University.
 She has also completed a Volunteer Management Certificate program through the Long Beach Non-Profit Partnership and regularly demonstrates her passion for volunteerism by volunteering with Hands for Hope, Big Sunday, and Reading to Kids, where she is a site coordinator.
 She is excited to work more with students who she admires for their “optimism, hope, energy and passion.”
 In her spare time, she loves adventuring in the Los Angeles community, taking spin classes, and walking her two dogs Comet and Haley.

 Kathleen Ly holds a bachelor’s degree from UC Santa Cruz, where she double majored in Film and Digital Media and Politics/Latin American Studies.
 A highlight of her volunteerism is her previous experience teaching English at the University of Hue in Vietnam through Volunteers in Asia.
+Her on-campus volunteer activities include serving on UCLA Staff Assembly’s executive board as Vice President of Special Projects, teaching technology to UCLA emeriti/retirees with BruinTech, and replenishing food and water for feral cats with Campus Cat Network.
 In addition to her dedication to improving the online presence of the Volunteer Center, Kathleen loves to spend her free time catching up with the latest technology and being active – dragon boating and running in particular!
 Kathleen is excited to support UCLA and the greater Los Angeles community through volunteerism.